Dynamical spin correlations in kagome antiferromagnets: comparison of Abrikosov fermion and Schwinger boson approaches beyond mean field: Results

 \subsubsection{Mean-field ansatz}

-We first describe the AFMFT mean-field ansatzes considered in this work.
-The six ansatzes discussed here are shown in Fig.~\ref{fig:mean_field_ansatz_AFMFT}.
-In all ansatzes considered below, the Lagrange multipliers $a_i^{\gamma}$ associated with the local constraints are assumed to be uniform, independent of site.
-A detailed classification of Abrikosov fermion mean-field ansatzes on the kagome lattice has been developed in Ref.~\cite{Lu-2011}.
+We first describe the AFMFT mean-field ans\"atze considered in this work.
+The six ans\"atze discussed here are shown in Fig.~\ref{fig:mean_field_ansatz_AFMFT}.
+In all ans\"atze considered below, the Lagrange multipliers $a_i^{\gamma}$ associated with the local constraints are assumed to be uniform, independent of site.
+A detailed classification of Abrikosov fermion mean-field ans\"atze on the kagome lattice has been developed in Ref.~\cite{Lu-2011}.
 In particular, a previous study~\cite{Dodds-2013} discussed parent $\mathrm{U}(1)$ spin-liquid states in the nearest-neighbor sector and related $\mathbb{Z}_{2}$ states obtained by enlarging the set of allowed mean-field channels to include pairing terms and, in some cases, further-neighbor amplitudes.
-Since the Hamiltonian defined in Eq.~\eqref{eq:kagome-Hamiltonian} contains only nearest-neighbor interactions, we first consider nearest-neighbor hopping-type ansatzes.
-Within our notation, ansatzes I, II, and IV can be connected to parent $\mathrm{U}(1)$ states discussed previously~\cite{Dodds-2013}, whereas ansatz III is treated here as an additional nearest-neighbor ansatz.
-For completeness, we present in Appendix~\ref{app:Analysis of Ansatz VII, gauge inequivalent to Ansatz III, with the same flux pattern} an analysis of the previously studied $\mathrm{U}(1)$ parent state having the same flux pattern as Ansatz III~\footnote{For clarity, we summarize here the correspondence between our mean-field ansatzes and the $\mathrm{U}(1)$ parent states introduced in Ref.~\cite{Dodds-2013}.
+Since the Hamiltonian defined in Eq.~\eqref{eq:kagome-Hamiltonian} contains only nearest-neighbor interactions, we first consider nearest-neighbor hopping-type ans\"atze.
+Within our notation, ans\"atze I, II, and IV can be connected to parent $\mathrm{U}(1)$ states discussed previously~\cite{Dodds-2013}, whereas ansatz III is treated here as an additional nearest-neighbor ansatz.
+For completeness, we present in Appendix~\ref{app:Analysis of Ansatz VII, gauge inequivalent to Ansatz III, with the same flux pattern} an analysis of the previously studied $\mathrm{U}(1)$ parent state having the same flux pattern as Ansatz III~\footnote{For clarity, we summarize here the correspondence between our mean-field states and the $\mathrm{U}(1)$ parent states introduced in Ref.~\cite{Dodds-2013}.
 In our notation, Ansatz I, Ansatz II, and Ansatz IV correspond to the $\mathrm{U}(1)[0,0]$, $\mathrm{U}(1)[\pi,\pi]$, and $\mathrm{U}(1)[0,\pi]$ states introduced there, respectively.
 Ansatz VII, discussed in Appendix~\ref{app:Analysis of Ansatz VII, gauge inequivalent to Ansatz III, with the same flux pattern}, corresponds to the $\mathrm{U}(1)[\pi,0]$ state.
 By contrast, Ansatz III introduced in the present work shares the same flux pattern as that $\mathrm{U}(1)[\pi,0]$ state, but is gauge inequivalent to it and was not considered in that work.}.
-To explore whether a $\mathbb{Z}_{2}$ mean-field state can also arise within the nearest-neighbor model, we further introduce pairing channels in addition to hopping channels and allow extra phase factors in the pairing amplitudes, thereby defining ansatzes V and VI.
-According to the structure of the mean-field channels, the six ansatzes can be broadly divided into two groups: ansatzes I--IV [see Fig.~\ref{fig:mean_field_ansatz_AFMFT}(a)--(d)] and ansatzes V and VI [see Fig.~\ref{fig:mean_field_ansatz_AFMFT}(e) and (f)].
-Ansatzes I--IV are hopping-type ansatzes, in which only the hopping channels $\langle \chi_{ij} \rangle$ and $\langle E_{ij}^{z} \rangle$ take nonzero values.
-By contrast, ansatzes V and VI include both hopping and pairing channels.
+To explore whether a $\mathbb{Z}_{2}$ mean-field state can also arise within the nearest-neighbor model, we further introduce pairing channels in addition to hopping channels and allow extra phase factors in the pairing amplitudes, thereby defining ans\"atze V and VI.
+According to the structure of the mean-field channels, the six ans\"atze can be broadly divided into two groups: ans\"atze I--IV [see Fig.~\ref{fig:mean_field_ansatz_AFMFT}(a)--(d)] and ans\"atze V and VI [see Fig.~\ref{fig:mean_field_ansatz_AFMFT}(e) and (f)].
+Ans\"atze I--IV are hopping-type ans\"atze, in which only the hopping channels $\langle \chi_{ij} \rangle$ and $\langle E_{ij}^{z} \rangle$ take nonzero values.
+By contrast, ans\"atze V and VI include both hopping and pairing channels.
 Ansatz V introduces an additional phase factor $\phi$ in the pairing amplitudes on kagome triangles, whereas Ansatz VI is a more general phase-decorated ansatz characterized by two independent phases, $\phi$ and $\theta$.
-Although both ansatzes V and VI include pairing, only ansatz V has IGG $\mathbb{Z}_{2}$, whereas ansatz VI retains $\mathrm{U}(1)$.
+Although both ans\"atze V and VI include pairing, only ansatz V has IGG $\mathbb{Z}_{2}$, whereas ansatz VI retains $\mathrm{U}(1)$.